-Full-time Lecturers with grant funding may also request course buyout by providing from grant funds a fraction f = 100%/N of his/her academic-year base salary (plus associated fringe benefits) for each course reduction in teaching load.
+Full-time Lecturers with grant funding may request course buyout by providing from grant funds a fraction f = 100%/N of their academic-year base salary (plus associated fringe benefits) for each course reduction in teaching load.
 For example, a full-time Lecturer with a six-course teaching load would need to provide 16.67% of base salary (plus associated fringe benefits) for each course buyout.

-Questions or specific cases can be discussed with the appropriate divisional Associate Dean.
+Questions or specific cases can be discussed with the appropriate divisional associate dean.